blindnet-io/product-management/README.md

 What not to do:
 - Do not specify milestones.
 Milestones serve for managing versions and project boards, and are specified by the technical team.
 - Do not specify assignees.

+---
+**NOTE**

+Each product version is named after the person that has contributed the highest number of Issues implemented into that version.
+The list of versions for each product can be found [here](https://docs.google.com/spreadsheets/d/1IPDMv1cJISbsn_z2uGiskMN92HbGMSpZKmGzr1FhLvo/edit?usp=sharing).

+---